openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/06-06-deploying-using-the-command-line/assignment.md

 `Step 5:` To verify that the application has been deployed and is accessible via the Internet, switch to the OpenShift web console by selecting the **Web Console** tab above the terminal windows to the left.
 Then click the **Topology** tab on the vertical menu on the left of the web page.

-You will see the circular graphic the represents the Python application.
+You will see the circular graphic that represents the Python application.

-You will note though that the visualization in the Topology view doesn't show the icons that correspond to the build and source code repository.
+You will note that the visualization in the Topology view doesn't show the icons corresponding to the build and source code repository.
 This is because they rely on special annotations and labels added to the deployment when creating an application from the web console.
 These annotations are not added automatically when creating the application from the command line.
 You can add the annotations later if you want.

 The icon for accessing the URL is still present on the visualization.
 Alternatively, to view the hostname assigned to the route created from the command line, you can run the command: